sidbhatt11/MPI_Clock_Sync_Demo/README.md

 Run :
 ```
-mpirun mpiClockSync -np < # no of processes here >
+mpirun build/mpiClockSync -np < # no of processes here >
 ```

 # Background